ptamike/UKHASnetGPS_sensor_node/README.md

 Arduino GPS Sensor Node
 =========

+**Purpose**

-This is an adaptation of the UKHASnet sensor code to allow the connection of a GPS module to update the LOCATION_STRING variable and so broadcast the node's location during a survey.
+This is an adaptation of the UKHASnet sensor code to allow the connection of a GPS module to update the LOCATION_STRING variable and so broadcast the node's location.
+This is intended to aid RF path surveys as the GPS node could be installed in a car which is then driven around the survey area.
+Analysis of the UKHASnet database would show all the locations where the survey vehicle was able to contact another node.

 **Hardware**

 The connected GPS can be any unit that streams standard NMEA words.
-The default baud rate of the GPS mus be set in **GPSBaud**.
+The default baud rate of the GPS must be set in **GPSBaud**.
 The serial connection is via Arduino pins 3 and 4 using SoftwareSerial.

 **Code Changes**

 All code changes are annotated by +++ to make them easy to find.
 Two additional libraries are required as follows: **tinyGPS++** parses the GPS NMEA output and allows extraction of lat and lon.
 **SoftwareSerial** provides an additional serial port to handle the GPS output.
 Two new functions have been added: **gpsLocate()** fetches the lat/lon coordinates and updates LOCATION_STRING.
 **smartDelay(ms)** refreshes the GPS coordinates.

 **Portability**

 Although originally tested on Moteino boards, the code should work on any Arduino based HASnet node providing the correct board is selected in the IDE.

 **The original notes for the sensor node follow:**